Nine-dart finish: World Championship nine-darters

 On 17 December 2021, during the first round of the 2022 World Championship, William Borland hit a nine-dart finish to defeat Bradley Brooks 3–2 in a last leg decider to reach the second round, becoming the first player in PDC history to win a televised match with a nine-dart finish.
 He described it as "the best night of my life".
 The following day, Darius Labanauskas achieved the feat during a 3–1 loss to Mike De Decker.
 In the quarter-final, defending champion Gerwyn Price hit the third of the tournament in a loss to Michael Smith.

-On 3 January 2023, in the 2023 PDC World Darts Championship Final, Michael Smith and van Gerwen both had three darts left to achieve a nine-dart finish in the same leg.
-After van Gerwen missed on the final dart, Smith checked out 141 and became only the second player to do so in the final of the event, and the first to hit one in the same leg that his opponent had missed one.
+On 3 January 2023, in the 2023 PDC World Darts Championship Final, Michael Smith and Michael van Gerwen both had three darts left to achieve a nine-dart finish in the same leg, later dubbed "the greatest leg in the history of darts".
+After van Gerwen missed on his ninth dart, Smith checked out 141, becoming the first player to register a nine-dart finish in the same leg that an opponent had missed-out by one dart.

+He thus became the second player to hit a 'nine-darter' in the final of the event.
+After Smith successfully completed his finish, popular commentator Wayne Mardle famously said 'I can't speak!
+I can't speak'.

+On 18 December 2024, during the first round of the 2025 PDC World Darts Championship, Christian Kist hit a nine-dart finish to win the opening set of his match with Madars Razma, the first nine-darter at the World Championship since Michael Smith's famous leg.
+Kist went on to lose 3–1 to Razma.
+Kist earned a £60,000 bonus from tournament sponsor Paddy Power for achieving the feat.
+Damon Heta achieved the second nine-dart finish of the tournament in his third round loss to Luke Woodhouse.